 HOPE partially funded Project 2-3-1: The Story of Elgin’s African American Heritage.
-The film premiered April 26, 2015 at 3pm at the Elgin Community College Blizzard Theater.
+The film premiered on April 26, 2015, at 3 pm at the Elgin Community College Blizzard Theater.

 HOPE also was a partial sponsor of The Newsome Park Project commemorative signage to mark the historic Settlement neighborhood.
 The signs are currently on display at the Elgin History Museum.
 Installation is expected in May of 2015.